Email

 * If additional warmup is needed, you can increase it further by 40% from the previous day's Base Traffic (delivered emails).

-During the first 2 weeks, make sure that you target your most engaged subscribers.
-By week 3 and 4, target subscribers that have engaged within the last 60 days.
+During the first two weeks, make sure that you target your most engaged subscribers.
+By week three and four, target subscribers that have engaged within the last 60 days.

 Do not target subscribers who have not opened or clicked emails within the last 90 days during the first 45 days of manual warmup.